 Socialism on Film is an impressive collection of documentaries, newsreels and features that reveals the world as seen by Soviet, Chinese, Vietnamese, East European, British and Latin American filmmakers.
 It ranges from the early twentieth century to the 1980s and examines the themes of War & Revolution, News & Current Affairs plus Culture & Society.
 The whole spectrum of socialist life is here on film.

-As housed in the BFI National Archive the ETV-Plato Films collection consists of around 5,500 unique titles, fragments and extracts in 17,000 reels of 16mm and 35mm film.
+Housed in the BFI National Archive, the ETV-Plato Films collection consists of around 5,500 unique titles, fragments and extracts across 17,000 reels of 16mm and 35mm film.
 Before the advent of this project the collection was largely unaccessioned and uncatalogued.
-Socialism on Film aims to publish and fully catalogue over 2,000 of these titles via three broad themes: ‘Wars & Revolutions’, ‘Newsreel & Cinemagazine series’ and ‘Culture & Society’.
+Socialism on Film publishes and fully catalogues over 2,000 of these titles under three broad themes: Wars & Revolutions, Newsreels & Cinemagazines, and Culture & Society.